-When an annual report of a corporation is laid before the Legislative Assembly, the annual report, subject to any other Act, stands permanently referred to the Standing Committee on Crown Corporations of the Legislative Assembly unless the Assembly otherwise orders, and the Standing Committee must consider the report within 120 days after it is laid before the Assembly.
+When an annual report of a corporation is laid before the Legislative Assembly, the annual report, subject to any other Act, stands permanently referred to the Standing Committee on Crown Corporations of the Legislative Assembly, unless the Assembly otherwise orders, and the Standing Committee must consider the report within 120 days after it is laid before the Assembly.

 In addition to its annual report, for the first three quarters in its fiscal year, a corporation must ensure that financial statements showing the financial condition of the corporation